 Equivalently, for any $i>0$,

 \end{thm}

-Of course, the $\QK$ Whitney, the Coulomb branch, and the presentation from \cite{Gorbounov:2014} are isomorphic.~In \S \ref{sec:GKpres} we provide a direct isomorphism from the non-equivariant Coulomb branch presentation $\widehat{\QK}(\Gr(k;n))$ to the one from \cite{Gorbounov:2014}.
-The final step in proving \Cref{thm:intro2} is to show that there are no other relations in the quantum $\K$ ring beyond those stated in \Cref{thm:intro}.
+Of course, the $\QK$ Whitney, the Coulomb branch, and the presentation from \cite{Gorbounov:2014} are isomorphic.~In \S \ref{sec:GKpres} we provide a direct isomorphism from the non-equivariant Coulomb branch presentation $\widehat{\QK}(\Gr(k;n))$ to the one from \cite{Gorbounov:2014}. \begin{footnote}{In an upcoming paper, it will be shown that a certain `functional relation', which determines the relations from \cite{Gorbounov:2014}, is equivalent to the quantum K Whitney relations \eqref{E:introQKWhitney}.}\end{footnote} The final step in proving \Cref{thm:intro2} is to show that there are no other relations in the quantum $\K$ ring beyond those stated in \Cref{thm:intro}.
 In the quantum cohomology case, a result going back to Siebert and Tian \cite{siebert.tian:on} (see also \cite{fulton.pandh:notes}) states that if one has a set of quantum relations such that the $q=0$ specialization gives the ideal of the `classical' relations, then these generate the ideal of quantum relations.
 The proof utilizes the graded Nakayama lemma.
-The quantum K theory ring is not graded, but it is filtered. {Still, a similar statement holds, utilizing the ordinary Nakayama lemma for the quantum K ring regarded as a module over the power series ring $\QK_T(pt):= \K_T(pt)[[q]]$.
-Instead of the completion at the ideal generated by $q$ one may alternatively work in a localization with respect to the multiplicative set $1 + \langle q \rangle$; cf.~\Cref{rmk:1+q} below.
-We expect that such arguments will be useful in studying presentations of more general quantum K rings, therefore we took the opportunity to gather in \Cref{sec:filtered} the relevant results about completions and filtered modules.} ~A second appendix contains a worked out example for $\QK_T(\Gr(2;5))$.
+The quantum K theory ring is not graded.
+Still, a similar statement holds, utilizing the ordinary Nakayama lemma for the quantum K ring regarded as a module over the power series ring $\QK_T(pt):= \K_T(pt)[[q]]$, {together with a finite generation statement for completed rings; cf. ~\cite[Ex.~7.4,~p.~203]{eisenbud:CAbook} or \Cref{rmk:Eis-fg}.} Such arguments are useful in studying presentations of more general quantum K rings, therefore we took the opportunity to gather in \Cref{sec:filtered} the relevant results about completions and filtered modules. ~A second appendix contains a worked out example for $\QK_T(\Gr(2;5))$.